-In summary, in 2019 OAH closed 1,258 cases, including issuing 331 decisions, and was reversed on appeal only twice.
+In summary, in 2020 OAH closed nearly 1,100 cases, including issuing 246 decisions, and was reversed on appeal only twice (and both times were only partial reversals).
 This was an infinitesimal reversal rate.

-2. Time Devoted to Hearings and Related Work
+3. Time Devoted to Hearings and Related Work

 The previous section detailed the distribution of new and open cases across case categories.
-In considering this distribution, however, one must remember that not all cases are equal in terms of the ALJ time and effort required: a typical procurement, human rights, or professional licensing case requires about five times as much ALJ time as a typical Medicaid services case, which in turn requires about five times as much ALJ time as a typical Food Stamps case.
+In considering this distribution, however, one must remember that not all cases are equal in terms of the ALJ time and effort required.
+A typical procurement, contracting, or professional licensing case requires about five times as much ALJ time as a typical Medicaid services case, which in turn requires about five times as much ALJ time as a typical Food Stamps case.

+And even within a case category, an atypically complicated case can require five times as much time as a more routine matter.
 At the same time, a matter from a typically time-intensive case category might resolve quickly, and another matter from a typically straightforward case category might become unexpectedly complex and time-consuming.

 All of these factors contribute to some degree of uncertainty in ALJ workload.
 Staff resources - as opposed to ALJ resources - are burdened approximately equally regardless of the case type.

-OAH's ALJs collectively devoted 10,722 hours to hearing or mediating cases and to related work, such as reviewing evidence, researching the law, ruling on motions, and writing decisions.
+OAH's ALJs collectively devoted 9,988 hours to hearing or mediating cases and to related work, such as reviewing evidence, researching the law, ruling on motions, and writing decisions.

 The commitment of hours in the charts below is broken out below into twelve areas; these are the same as the groupings used in the case intake data in the preceding section.

 In some respects, the trends do not track the case intake and active cases trends shown above because, on a case-by-case basis, some case varieties are more time-consuming than others.
-Thus, the Medicaid component is far less dominant in this metric than in the case count metrics, because Medicaid cases tend to be simpler and more quickly resolved than, for example, occupational licensing or tax cases (although some Medicaid cases can be quite complex).
+Thus, the Medicaid component is far less dominant in this metric than in the case count metrics, because Medicaid cases tend to be simpler and more quickly resolved than, for example, occupational licensing or tax cases (although some Medicaid cases can be quite complex and require considerably greater resources than is typical for that case type).

 The first chart shows how the number of active cases compares with the number of ALJ hours spent in different case categories.
 Some case categories take a larger percentage of ALJ hours than others.
-Thus, while Medicaid-related cases are 42% of all OAH cases by sheer case numbers, they account for only 28% of case billings.
-Professional licensing cases, by contrast, represent only 4% of active cases, but nearly 13% of billings, because they tend to involve lengthy hearings and complex legal and factual issues.
+Thus, while Medicaid-related cases are 43% of all OAH cases by sheer case numbers, they account for only 23% of case billings.
+Professional licensing cases, by contrast, represent only 4% of active cases, but nearly 9% of billings, because they tend to involve lengthy hearings and complex legal and factual issues.
 Tax, contracts, and procurement cases are, on average, similarly more involved.
 There are exceptions on both sides of this general rule, but the overall picture is represented below.

+Case Type 2020 % of 2020 % of 2020

+Active 2020 ALJ Total ALJ

-Grouping 2019 Active OAH cases % of 2019 active cases 2019 ALJ Hours % of 2019 Total ALJ hours
+OAH active Hours hours

+cases cases

-Business, Professional & 54 4% 1,365 13%
+Business, Professional & 57 4% 924 9%

 Occupational Licensing/

 Regulation (includes police

 standards)

-Child Support 101 7% 1,029 10%
+Child Support 58 4% 528 5.3%

-Contracts and Procurement 12 1% 531 5%
+Contracts and Procurement 12 1% 1,267 13%

-Health & Social Services- 13 <1% 173 2%
+Health & Social Services- 9 0.5% 150 2%

 related Licensing/Certification

-Human Rights 10 <1% 37 <1%
+Human Rights 5 0.5% 30 <1%

-Medicaid Benefits, Audits and 646 42% $2,960^{15}$ 28%
+Medicaid Benefits, Audits and 581 43% $2,223^{16}$ 23%

 Rates

-Public Assistance Benefits 278 18% 1,276 12%
+Public Assistance Benefits 186 14% 1,268 13%

-PFD Eligibility & Execution 85 6% 616 6%
+PFD Eligibility & Execution 86 6% 691 7%

-Retirement and Benefits 29 2% 429 4%
+Retirement and Benefits 21 2% 167 2%

-Substantiation of Child Abuse 239 16% 1,395 13%
+Substantiation of Child Abuse 253 19% 1,689 17%

 and Neglect

-Tax 22 1% 219 2%
+Tax 22 2% 234 2%

-Other 45 3% 695 7%
+Other 51 5% 691 7%

-Total 1534 10,725